HBCSD Corruption

 the Community Center, the other day.
 Um, this is a very significant

-A. Roger Hayward was a renowned sculptor, artist, inventor and
+A. Roger Hayward was a renown sculptor, artist, inventor and

 architect.
 In 1934 he sculpted a 38-foot model of the moon